metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 Brees showing so much more of a willingness to throw the ball.

 The Saints dominating without arguably their best player on offense in Alvin Kamara is noteworthy.

 This Panthers defense is a sieve, at least up until opposing offenses make their way into the red zone.

 Carolina Panthers making some hay using end-arounds and misdirection plays.

 Carolina's offensive line blocking is suspect.

+***

+## Ravens @ Rams

+The Rams edge defenders are having a really hard time containing runs that veer to the outside.
+These Ravens are gashing the Rams defense on the outside.
+Not to mention these Rams defenders are nowhere near as physical as this Ravens offense right now.